Hamburger

 The appointment of 1 auditor (Revisor Oficial de Contas) is required for LDA companies whenever 2 of following thresholds are met for 2 consecutive years (and the company has not, in the meantime, adopted a Supervisory Board):

-• Balance exceeds EUR 5 million
+• Balance exceeds EUR1.5 million

-• Total turnover and other revenue of at least EUR 3 million
+• Total turnover and other revenue of at least EUR3 million

 • Average number of 50 or more employees throughout the year